1971 Big Ten Conference football season

 The 1971 Big Ten Conference football season was the 76th season of college football played by the member schools of the Big Ten Conference and was a part of the 1971 NCAA University Division football season.

 This was the first season in which Big Ten teams were permitted to schedule 11 games, one season after most schools first did so.
 Ohio State increased its schedule from nine games to 10, but did not play 11 until 1974, while Purdue first scheduled an 11th game in 1972.

 The 1971 Michigan Wolverines football team, under head coach Bo Schembechler, compiled an 11–0 record in the regular season but lost to Stanford, 13–12, on a field goal with 12 seconds remaining in the 1972 Rose Bowl.
 The Wolverines led the Big Ten in both scoring offense (35.1 points per game) and scoring defense (6.9 points allowed per game).
 The team was ranked No. 4 in the final Coaches Poll and No. 6 in the final AP Poll.
 Linebacker Mike Taylor and offensive guard Reggie McKenzie were consensus first-team All-Americans.
 Running back Billy Taylor rushed for 1,297 yards, was named as the team most valuable player, and was selected as a first-team All-American by the Football News.
 Defensive back Thom Darden was selected as a first-team All-American by the American Football Coaches Association and The Sporting News.

 The 1971 Northwestern Wildcats football team, under head coach Alex Agase, compiled a 7–4 record and finished in second place in the Big Ten.
 Quarterback Maurie Daigneau led the Big Ten with 1,733 passing yards and was a consensus first-team All-Big Ten player.
 Defensive back Eric Hutchinson was selected as a first-team All-American by the Football Writers Association of America.
 The Wildcats did not finish in the first division again until winning the conference and going to the Rose Bowl in 1995.

 Michigan State running back Eric Allen led the Big Ten with 1,494 rushing yards and 108 points scored and received the Chicago Tribune Silver Football as the conference's most valuable player.
 Purdue halfback/wide receiver Darryl Stingley led the conference with 734 receiving yards, and Minnesota quarterback Craig Curry led the conference with 2,071 total yards.

+Ohio State entered the season knowing its season would end without a bowl.
+The Buckeyes represented the conference in the Rose Bowl the previous season, and Big Ten teams could not play in a bowl other than the one in Pasadena.
+This was the last season the Big Ten's "no-repeat" rule was in effect, but the ban on conference teams playing in other bowls was not lifted until 1975.